 Society of Western Artists 75 Years of Fine Art 1939 - 2014

+After 75 years, the San Francisco and San Joaquin Valley Chapters remain the legacy of those many artists before us committed to a vision of sane and respresentational art.
+We look forward to another 75 years.
 The San Francisco Chapter, along with our San Joaquin Valley Chapter that serves the Central Valley, strives to further art education and exhibitions for the purpose of sustaining the highest quality of representational art to the public through our featured artist demonstrators, workshops with local and national artists, and our exhibitions.

 SWA is open to everyone interested in the arts.
 Visit our pages to see the art education and exhibitions that we offer.